pankti-m/URLCheckerAndNotifier/README.md

 Prerequisite: A twilio account where you can receive messages is required to use this script.

-Usage: python check_url_status <url>
+Usage: python "check_url_status <url>"

 Exceptions:
-TimeoutsException: The script throws a timeout exception if the server hosting the webpage has not reponded in 10 seconds.
+TimeoutException: The script throws a timeout exception if the server hosting the webpage has not reponded in 10 seconds.

 ConnectionError: ConnectionError is thrown in case of any network errors, such